-Our 2022 Plan was adopted by our board of directors on April 27, 2022, approved by our stockholders on April 29, 2022 and became effective upon the date immediately preceding the date on which the registration statement of our initial public offering in May 2022 was declared effective by the SEC.
-The 2022 Plan replaced the 2020 Plan as our board of directors has determined not to make additional awards under the 2020 Plan following the closing of our initial public offering.
+Our 2022 Plan was adopted by our board of directors on April 27, 2022, approved by our stockholders on April 29, 2022 and became effective upon the date immediately preceding the date on which the registration statement in connection with our IPO in May 2022 was declared effective by the SEC.
+The 2022 Plan replaced the 2020 Stock Plan, or the 2020 Plan, as our board of directors determined not to make additional awards under the 2020 Plan following the closing of our IPO.
 However, the 2020 Plan continues to govern outstanding equity awards granted thereunder.
 The 2022 Plan allows us to make equity-based and cash-based incentive awards to our officers, employees, directors and consultants.

 The 2022 Plan provides that upon the effectiveness of a "sale event," as defined in the 2022 Plan, an acquirer or successor entity may assume, continue or substitute outstanding awards under the 2022 Plan.
 To the extent that awards granted under the 2022 Plan are not assumed or continued or substituted by the successor entity, upon the effective time of the sale event, such awards shall terminate.
 In such case, except as may be otherwise provided in the relevant award certificate, all options and stock appreciation rights that are not exercisable immediately prior to the effective time of the sale event shall become fully exercisable as of the effective time of the sale event, all other awards with time based vesting, conditions or restrictions, shall become fully vested and nonforfeitable as of the effective time of the sale event and all awards with conditions and restrictions relating to the attainment of performance goals may become vested and nonforfeitable in the discretion of the administrator or to the extent specified in the relevant award certificate.
-In the event of such termination, (i) individuals holding options and stock appreciation rights will be permitted to exercise such options and stock appreciation rights (to the extent exercisable) within a specified period of time prior to the sale event or (ii) we may make or provide for a payment, in cash or in kind, to participants holding vested and exercisable options and stock appreciation rights equal to the difference between the per share consideration payable to stockholders in the sale event and the exercise price of the options or stock appreciation rights and we may make or provide for a payment, in cash or in kind, to participants holding other vested awards.
+In the event of such termination, (i) individuals holding options and stock appreciation rights will be permitted to exercise such options and stock appreciation rights (to the extent exercisable) within a specified period of time prior to the sale event or (ii) we may make or provide for a payment, in cash or in kind, to participants holding other vested awards.